Rafflecopter/node-relyq/README.md

 A relatively simple Redis-backed reliable task queue and state machine.

 Its made up of four [simpleq](https://github.com/Rafflecopter/simpleq)'s: todo, doing, failed, and done.
 Tasks will never be dropped on the floor even if a processing server crashes because all operations are atomic.
-Tasks can be represented as any data type.

 _Note_: relyq assumes all tasks are objects.
 It is opinionated in that way.
 Also, all tasks have id's.
 If they don't exist, they are created using `uuid.v4()`.

+_NEW_: It is deprecated to pass in a redis object like `new Q(redis, opts)`, instead use the `new Q({createRedis: function () {}, otherOpts...})` method.
+Now relyq will clean up the redis instance as well on `.end()`.

 ## Operation